-We saw the Olympic debuts of future Hall of Famers and 1992 Dream Team teammates Michael Jordan, Patrick Ewing and Chris Mullin in the 1984 Olympic games.
-One of those names, however, suffered an injury in a bizarre way during the Olympic trials that nearly had him sent home, thanks to his interactions with another one of those stars.
+(RADIO.COM Sports) We saw the Olympic debuts of future Hall of Famers and 1992 Dream Team teammates Michael Jordan, Patrick Ewing and Chris Mullin in the 1984 Olympic Games.
+One of those players, however, was nearly sent home after suffering an injury in a bizarre way during the Olympic trials thanks to his interactions with another one of those stars.

-Now, I know just how athletic and competitive Michael Jordan is.
-But if those two are wrestling, I'm taking Ewing ten times out of ten.
-It's simply a matter of a 6-foot-6, 198-pound frame (which was probably much slimmer then) against a 7-foot, 240-pound build.
-Somehow, though, it was Ewing who came out with the twisted neck, and that was enough that the always-intense Knight wanted him out.
+We know how athletic and competitive Jordan is, but many would expect the bigger Ewing to take a wrestling match between the duo.
+It was simply a matter of a 6-foot-6, 198-pound frame of Jordan (which was probably slimmer then) against the 7-foot, 240-pound build of Ewing.
+Somehow though, it was Ewing who came out with the twisted neck, and that was enough that the always-intense Knight wanted him out.

-Haller recounts that Knight started ripping into Ewing as well as his Georgetown coach, John Thompson, and was highly skeptical that Ewing could play as they watched him work gingerly through warmups.
+Haller recounted that Knight started ripping into Ewing as well as his Georgetown coach, John Thompson, and was highly skeptical that Ewing could play as they watched him work gingerly through warmups.
 But three times, Phelps coolly told Knight that they needed Ewing in order to succeed.
-Lo and behold, Ewing made the roster and was a force to be reckoned with, finishing third in points per game (11.0) and second in rebounds per game (5.6).
+Lo and behold, Ewing made the roster and was a force to be reckoned with, finishing third on the team in points per game (11.0) and second in rebounds per game (5.6).

-A player who did not receive Knight's benefit of the doubt — or Phelps' blessing, perhaps — was Charles Barkley, who said he was "the second-best player by far" but was cut along with Karl Malone, John Stockton and other notable names.
+A player who didn't receive Knight's benefit of the doubt — or Phelps' blessing, perhaps — was Charles Barkley, who said he was "the second-best player by far" but was cut along with Karl Malone, John Stockton and other notable names.

 Luckily for Ewing, he survived and helped Knight to capture his only Olympic gold medal.